jexxme/cloverpit-save-editor/README.md

 ## Web App

-Open XXXX in your browser and upload your encrypted save file.
+Open https://jexxme.github.io/cloverpit-save-editor/ in your browser and upload your encrypted save file.

 ## CLI Requirements